gear-foundation/gear-wiki/docs/developing-contracts/system-signals.md

 let reply = msg_future.await;
 ```
-The execution fails in `Program B` and `Program A` receives a signal:
+The execution fails in `Program B`, and `Program A` receives a signal:
 ```rust
 #[no_mangle]
 extern "C" fn my_handle_signal() {